pal-Alexandra/IMR_PROJECT/README.md

 ## Progress for week 7

+In this week:

-In this week, we created a Unity Project on Github which contains
+  :star2: we created a Unity Project on Github and started work on our project scene.
+Also, to work in parallel we used multiple scenes and then merge elements on a main scene
+  :star2:

 ## Necessary assets to download to use in Unity